siam1251/cmds/pattern.md

 * If state representation is easy then bottom-up dp is also easy
 * start bottom-up from the opposite end of top-down
+* Start not only from a given position, try from end or from start

 ### stack pattern
 try both using stak and recursion